OpenGeoVis/PVGeo/docs/PVGPpy/read/SGeMS-Grid.md

         <iframe src="https://rawgit.com/banesullivan/PVGPvtk.js/master/StandaloneSceneLoader.html?fileURL=https://dl.dropbox.com/s/qnahdwedjwndo7t/fluvsim_channels.vtkjs?dl=0" frameborder="0" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
 </div>

+!!! note
     We will later add in the ability to specify the spacing and origin of the produced vtkImageData as advanced properties of this reader, however you can easily do this by adding a Python Programmable Filter that copies the data and changes these properties with a script like this one:

 ```py
 ## Note: Set the output type to vtkImageData